Guide to Expenses for Contractors

 I have purchased some new clothing to wear while working.
 Can I reclaim the cost of this as a business expense?

 The cost of everyday corporate clothing such as shirts, blouses, trousers, skirts and suits would not normally be reclaimable as an expense.
 The only exception to this might be if the clothing was uniform or protective clothing.
 The clothing cannot be claimed as a uniform simply because all workers are required the wear this type of clothing, the test would be if someone wearing the clothing would be recognisable in the street as wearing a uniform, such as a fire fighter or a nurse.
 If such work clothing were to be provided, it would constitute a benefit in kind and as such would be subject to additional income tax and NICs.

 I want to claim for some furniture and for the re-decoration of my home office; I trust that this is acceptable?

 Claiming furniture for your home office is an acceptable expense, however, there are certain criteria that would have to be met:

-- It must first and foremost be relevant and its cost not excessive for its purpose as office furniture - furniture up to a value of £300 is unlikely to be questioned in an investigation
+- It must first and foremost be relevant and its cost not excessive for its purpose as office furniture - furniture up to a value of £300 is unlikely to be questioned in an HMRC investigation.

 - The personal use of the furniture must be insignificant - when measuring significance, the frequency of the furniture’s use for work purposes should be considered, if personal use is anything more than insignificant a benefit in kind would arise